-If you’re thinking of becoming a solicitor, take a look at our specific "Solicitor finances" page here.
+If you’re thinking of becoming a solicitor, take a look at our specific "Solicitor finances" page.

 The total cost of qualifying as a barrister is not to be underestimated.
 Prospective practitioners should investigate potential sources of funding at each stage of qualification.

-Firstly, there are your undergraduate degree tuition fees to consider, which used to be commonly set at around £3,000 per year (the maximum amount chargeable for the 2009-10 academic year was £3,225).
-From 2012, however, the government will allow universities to charge fees of up to £9,000 per year; as universities are free to determine how much they charge up to this amount, you should check the cost of with individual institutions.
+Firstly, there are your undergraduate degree tuition fees to consider.
+Since 2012, the government has allowed universities to charge fees of up to £9,000 per year; as universities are free to determine how much they charge up to this amount, you should check the cost of with individual institutions.
 However, be aware that the majority of universities have opted to charge the maximum tuition fee of £9,000 per year.

 For this stage of your education there are two types of student loan available:

 - A student loan for fees (commonly called the ‘tuition fee loan’) covers the full amount of your fees - the full amount available being set at £9,000 for the academic year 2016-17.

 - A student loan for maintenance (usually called the ‘living costs loan’) will depend on your city of study and whether you live independently or with family.
-For example, in 2011-12, the grant if living independently and studying in London was £6,928.
-In 2012-13, that will rise to £7,675.
+For example,for the academic year 2013-14, the grant if living independently and studying in London is £7,675.
+In 2014-15, that will rise to £7,751.

-Most students have to borrow both, but the loans are repayable only after graduation and even then you pay only 9% on earnings more than the repayment threshold; this is set at £15,000 if you start your course before September 2012, and £21,000 if you start your course in September 2012 or later (subject to approval by Parliament).
+Most students have to borrow both, but the loans are repayable only after graduation and even then you pay only 9% on earnings more than the repayment threshold; this is set at £15,000 if you started your course before September 2012, and over £21,000 if you started your course in September 2012 or later.